There are basically two types of loans: federal loans and alternative (or private) loans.

 Federal Perkins Loan

 A federal Perkins loan has a fixed interest rate of 5% and is for students with exceptional financial need.
+Florida College currently has a limited amount of these funds.

 Federal Parent PLUS Loan

 The King loan is a special loan with special benefits just for young men who come to Florida College for the purpose of preparing themselves to preach the good news of Jesus Christ.
-It has a fixed interest rate of 4% and may be forgiven if you preach full-time for three years after graduation.
+It has a fixed interest rate of 4% and may be forgiven if you preach full-time for five years after graduation.